 Fontbonne University is accredited by the Higher Learning Commission.
 Learn more about individual program accreditation.

-First-time, first-year enrollment is 139, all registered full-time.
-The demographic breakdown include 50 percent female and 50 percent male, 12 percent students of color, and 8 percent of students are non-resident aliens.
+First-time, first-year enrollment is 185, 99 percent registered full-time.
+The demographic breakdown include 61 percent female and 39 percent male, 40 percent students of color, and 4 percent of students are non-resident aliens.

 Visit Fontbonne University’s College Navigator page to review the latest IPEDS information.

 Apply online — there is no application fee for domestic students.
 Students are admitted on a rolling basis.
 Apply now.